toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 ### How To Talk Lizard

 **Tip 61: Listen to Your Inner Lizard**
-When it feels like your code is pushing back, it’s really your subconscious trying to tell you something’s wrong.
+When it feels like your code is pushing back, it's really your subconscious trying to tell you something's wrong.

 First, stop what you're doing.
 Stop thinking about the code, and do something that is fairly mindless for a while.
 Give yourself a little time and space to let your brain organize itself.
 Eventually ideas may bubble up to the conscious level, and you have one of those *a ha!* moments.